pedroetb/rsync-incremental-backup/README.md

 * `--log-file`: log what we're doing to the specified file.
 * `--chmod`: affect file and/or directory permissions.
 * `--exclude`: exclude files matching pattern.
+* `--include-from`: get patterns from specified file to include matching files.
 * `--exclude-from`: same as `--exclude`, but getting patterns from specified file.
-* `--include-from`: get patterns from specified file.

 * Used only for remote backup:
   * `--no-W`: ensures that rsync's delta-transfer algorithm is used, so it never transfers whole files if they are present at target.
 Omit only when you have a high bandwidth to target, backup may be faster.